Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: Determination of and Predictions

 Let us now apply the same strategy to the Wilson coefficient $C_{V_L}^{u, \ell}$, specifically the scenario where we assume $C_{V_L}^{u, e} = 10 C_{V_L}^{u, \mu}$.
 The relevant contours are given in the left panel of Fig.~\ref{fig:btouCVLnoUni}.
 There are a few key differences with respect to the $C_P^{u, \ell}$ scenario: \begin{itemize} \item The regions are now defined by the overlap of three different contours. \item Within the uncertainties, two solutions merge into one region, thereby giving two instead of four regions in total. \item We can give predictions for all three branching ratios $\mathcal{B}(B^- \to e^- \bar{\nu}_e)$, ${\mathcal B}(\bar B\rightarrow \rho \tau^- \bar{\nu}_{\tau})_{q^2\leq 12~\rm{GeV}^2}$ and ${\mathcal B}(\bar{B}^0 \rightarrow \pi^+ \tau^- \bar{\nu}_{\tau})$, since they are all sensitive to the left-handed vector coefficient. \end{itemize} In this instance, we find that neither the upper bound on $\mathcal{B}(B^- \to e^- \bar{\nu}_e)$ nor the one on ${\mathcal B}(\bar{B}^0 \rightarrow \pi^+ \tau^- \bar{\nu}_{\tau})$ gives any further constraints.

 The results for the short-distance coefficients and $|V_{ub}|$ are given in Table~\ref{tab:CVLuSDCVub}.
 Region 1 is the SM-like solution on the top in the left panel of Fig.~\ref{fig:btouCVLnoUni}, and region 2 is the other solution on the bottom.
-We find quite a large range for $|V_{ub}|$, which includes the value in Eq.~(\ref{eq:Vub}).
-The value of $|V_{ub}|$ is essentially quite sensitive to $C_{V_L}^{u, \mu}$, and improving the determination of $C_{V_L}^{u, \mu}$ has the potential to drastically reduce the allowed range for $|V_{ub}|$ as well.
+We find quite a large range for $|V_{ub}|$, which includes the HFLAV value from exclusive modes in Eq.~(\ref{eq:Vub}), as well as the inclusive result in Eq.~(\ref{eq:VubInclHFLAV}).
+The large size of the range is dominated by the NP effects, i.e., the variation of $|V_{ub}|$ with respect to $C_{V_L}^{u, \mu}$.
+This is in contrast to the $C_P^u$ scenario, where $|V_{ub}|$ was very stable over the range of the short-distance coefficient.
+On the other hand, this means that improving the determination of $C_{V_L}^{u, \mu}$ has the potential to drastically reduce the allowed range for $|V_{ub}|$ as well.

 The predictions for the branching ratios are given in Table~\ref{tab:CVLuPred}.
 In contrast to the results for $C_P$, the helicity supression of the leptonic decays is not lifted.
 Consequently, the potential enhancement of $\mathcal{B}(B^- \to e^- \bar{\nu}_e)$ is not as dramatic as when NP would enter through the pseudoscalar coefficient.